coxswain · node · relay · caravel

 - Public ingress for clients only.
 Terminates client mTLS, forwards their gRPC streams to

-helm. - Stateless.
+coxswain. - Stateless.
 No database.
 Every identity lookup is delegated to

-helm. - Sanitizing.
+coxswain. - Sanitizing.
 Strips spoofable client metadata; injects exactly one trusted value — the verified device fingerprint.

 - Two transports to